U.S. state and local government responses to the COVID-19 pandemic

-State, territorial, tribal, and local governments have responded to the COVID-19 pandemic in the United States with various declarations of emergency, closure of schools and public meeting places, lockdowns, and other restrictions intended to slow the progression of the virus.
+State, territorial, tribal, and local governments responded to the COVID-19 pandemic in the United States with various declarations of emergency, closure of schools and public meeting places, lockdowns, and other restrictions intended to slow the progression of the virus.

-Multiple groups of states have formed compacts in an attempt to coordinate some of their responses.
+Multiple groups of states formed compacts in an attempt to coordinate some of their responses.
 On the West coast: California, Oregon, and Washington state; in the Northeast: Massachusetts, New York, New Jersey, Connecticut, Delaware, Pennsylvania, and Rhode Island; and in the Midwest: Michigan, Ohio, Wisconsin, Minnesota, Illinois, Indiana, and Kentucky.

 There was a link between public health outcomes and partisanship between states.
 At the beginning of the pandemic to early June 2020, Democratic-led states had higher case rates than Republican-led states, while in the second half of 2020, Republican-led states saw higher case and death rates than states led by Democrats.
-States with tougher policies generally had fewer coronavirus cases and deaths.
+As of mid-2021, states with tougher policies generally had fewer COVID cases and deaths {needs update}.
 Thousands of US counties also initiated their own policy responses to the pandemic, resulting in significant variability even within states.